|◄ SEPTEMBER ►|

 ▲Saturday, September 30

-Sep 30: Top United Nations officials and most delegations have come to an agreement that U.N.
-Supreme Commander Gen. Douglas MacArthur is authorized for the time being, to set military terms of surrender.
+Sep 30: U.N. says MacArthur can set terms of surrender in Korea.
+Top United Nations officials and most delegations have come to an agreement that U.N.
+Supreme Commander Gen. Douglas MacArthur is authorized for the time being to set military terms of surrender.
 They reach this conclusion mainly because military advances are fast outrunning diplomatic discussions.
 U.N. officials have also conceded authority to MacArthur to cross the Thirty-Eighth Parallel if he so choses.
 But for now, Republic of Korea (ROK) forces on the east coast make a show of halting just a couple of miles south of the boundary line, while advance units begin crossing over to North Korean territory for the first time since the war began.
 Other ROK divisions push northward along the line running inland to Wonju.
 There, and at Chechon (Jecheon) to the south, the North Koreans are putting up strong delaying actions to allow their fellow soldiers to flee north.
 U.N. forces near Seoul begin pushing to the east and north and northwest, while further south, U.N. troops take the port city of Kunsan (Gunsan).
 While the North Koreans nominally hold territory to the north and south of Kunsan, in reality the front lines are largely disintegrating except for two stubborn stubborn pocket of resistance: in the nearly impenetrable Chris-san (Jiri-san) mountains northwest of Chinju (Jingu), and in another area west of Chochiwon (Jochiwon-eup), where KPA forces remain determined to fight their way north.
 Meanwhile, North Korea’s propaganda machine finally admits that its armies have been pushed out of Seoul for the first time.
 According to a North Korean communiqué broadcast over Radio Moscow, “Units of the People’s Army defending Seoul, under pressure from numerically superior enemy forces supported by tanks and aircraft, have withdrawn and are waging battles on the northern and eastern outskirts of the town.”